DavidWWest/Grey-Side/README.md

 Each project is linked to their respective repositories.
 Each project has a wiki that goes into deeper detail about the project that its under.

-The different repository is as follows:
+The different repositories are as follows:

 ## [Advertising](https://github.com/s24569/Advertising)